Lazard Asset Management LLC Cuts Stake in Premier, Inc. (NASDAQ:PINC)

 Several other large investors also recently modified their holdings of the stock.
 CI Investments Inc. bought a new stake in Premier in the 4th quarter valued at about $39,000.
 Perigon Wealth Management LLC bought a new stake in Premier in the 4th quarter valued at about $45,000.
 Sowell Financial Services LLC raised its stake in Premier by 42.8% in the 4th quarter.
 Sowell Financial Services LLC now owns 1,527 shares of the company’s stock valued at $54,000 after acquiring an additional 458 shares during the period.
 Great West Life Assurance Co.
 Can raised its stake in Premier by 9.2% in the 3rd quarter.
 Great West Life Assurance Co.
 Can now owns 5,700 shares of the company’s stock valued at $187,000 after acquiring an additional 480 shares during the period.
 Finally, GSA Capital Partners LLP bought a new stake in Premier in the 4th quarter valued at about $205,000.
 62.53% of the stock is currently owned by institutional investors.

 In other news, CFO Craig S. Mckasson sold 5,000 shares of the stock in a transaction that occurred on Thursday, February 4th.
 The shares were sold at an average price of $35.11, for a total transaction of $175,550.00.
 The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Corporate insiders own 2.40% of the company’s stock.
+2.40% of the stock is currently owned by company insiders.

 Shares of NASDAQ PINC opened at $33.31 on Friday.
 Premier, Inc. has a fifty-two week low of $27.11 and a fifty-two week high of $37.79.
 The company has a 50 day simple moving average of $34.29 and a two-hundred day simple moving average of $34.28.
 The company has a market capitalization of $4.07 billion, a price-to-earnings ratio of -6.38, a P/E/G ratio of 2.25 and a beta of 0.26.
 The company has a debt-to-equity ratio of 0.18, a quick ratio of 0.86 and a current ratio of 1.07.

-Premier (NASDAQ:PINC) last posted its quarterly earnings results on Tuesday, February 2nd.
-The company reported $0.65 EPS for the quarter, beating the Zacks’ consensus estimate of $0.54 by $0.11.
+Premier (NASDAQ:PINC) last announced its earnings results on Tuesday, February 2nd.
+The company reported $0.65 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.54 by $0.11.
 Premier had a net margin of 3.26% and a return on equity of 65.81%.
-The firm had revenue of $422.80 million for the quarter, compared to analysts’ expectations of $388.92 million.
-During the same quarter in the prior year, the company posted $0.74 earnings per share.
+The business had revenue of $422.80 million during the quarter, compared to the consensus estimate of $388.92 million.
+During the same quarter last year, the firm earned $0.74 earnings per share.
 The business’s revenue for the quarter was up 32.3% on a year-over-year basis.
 On average, analysts forecast that Premier, Inc. will post 2.1 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Monday, March 15th.
-Stockholders of record on Monday, March 1st were issued a dividend of $0.19 per share.
+The firm also recently announced a quarterly dividend, which was paid on Monday, March 15th.
+Shareholders of record on Monday, March 1st were paid a dividend of $0.19 per share.
 This represents a $0.76 dividend on an annualized basis and a dividend yield of 2.28%.
 The ex-dividend date was Friday, February 26th.
-Premier’s payout ratio is 31.54%.
+Premier’s dividend payout ratio is 31.54%.

-PINC has been the topic of a number of research reports.
-Craig Hallum boosted their price objective on Premier from $33.00 to $38.00 and gave the company a “hold” rating in a research note on Thursday, February 4th.
-Bank of America lowered shares of Premier from a “buy” rating to an “underperform” rating and cut their price target for the company from $41.00 to $36.00 in a research report on Tuesday, January 19th.
+PINC has been the topic of several analyst reports.
+Bank of America cut Premier from a “buy” rating to an “underperform” rating and decreased their price target for the company from $41.00 to $36.00 in a research report on Tuesday, January 19th.
+Credit Suisse Group lowered shares of Premier from a “neutral” rating to an “underperform” rating and set a $35.00 price target for the company. in a research report on Friday, January 15th.
 Berenberg Bank started coverage on shares of Premier in a report on Tuesday, December 8th.
 They set a “buy” rating and a $42.00 target price for the company.
-Jefferies Financial Group lowered shares of Premier from a “buy” rating to a “hold” rating and set a $40.00 target price for the company. in a report on Friday, January 8th.
-Finally, Zacks Investment Research lowered shares of Premier from a “buy” rating to a “hold” rating in a report on Tuesday, February 9th.
-Two analysts have rated the stock with a sell rating, seven have issued a hold rating and seven have issued a buy rating to the stock.
+Piper Sandler increased their target price on shares of Premier from $32.00 to $36.00 and gave the stock a “neutral” rating in a report on Thursday, February 4th.
+Finally, SVB Leerink increased their target price on shares of Premier from $39.00 to $44.00 and gave the stock an “outperform” rating in a report on Wednesday, February 3rd.
+Two equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and seven have assigned a buy rating to the company.
 Premier has a consensus rating of “Hold” and an average price target of $38.31.

 Premier Profile